 Claire Lerner was born and raised in New York, New York.
 She received her MFA and BFA in Fine Art from both the State University of New York at Buffalo and the State University College at Buffalo.
-After graduate school Claire moved to California where she was a member of the photography faculty at Monterey Peninsula College, Monterey, California for ten years.
-In 2000 she began teaching black and white darkroom photography, alternative photographic processes, studio art, and digital arts at the Santa Catalina School in Monterey, California.
-She has conducted many workshops on various visual arts processes including, Cabrillo Arts Summer 2011 Extension Classes, and Spoleto Study Abroad, Spoleto, Italy.
-This three-week, hands-on Italian immersion program allows students to slow down and observe the beauty surrounding them while studying an artistic discipline of their choice.
-Students live like local Spoletini during their time abroad and explore the surrounding towns on weekly day trips throughout the Umbria region.
+After graduate school, Claire moved to California where she was a member of the faculty at Monterey Peninsula College, Monterey, California for ten years.
+In 2000 she began teaching in the Visual Arts Department at the Santa Catalina School in Monterey, California where she currently serves as the Chair.